cdapio/cdap/docs/courses/source/modules/m01_developing_a_big_data_application.rst

   - External natural language toolkit
   - Pluggable and customizable

-- Term tracking:
+- Term tracking

   - Users specify terms that they want the application to track
   - Tweets containing these terms are aggregated and summarized in the results

-- Geolocation-based queries:
+- Geolocation-based queries

   - Identify the relative sentiment
   - Identify the tweet count in user-defined geographic coordinate ranges